angadsahni93/angadsahni93.github.io/esm1.md

 ## Design
 #### Background
 Our study is a replication of the [Edwards et al. (2018)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6294730/) paper.
 It investigates the relationship between anticipatory and consummatory pleasure in the **real world**.
 Answering short questionnaires pertaining to said topics during the day means the responses are **ecologically valid**.
-This is a novel and exciting development in research as it helps us examine how clinical measures manifest themselves in the **processing** of the real world!
+This is a novel and exciting development in research as it helps us examine how clinical symptoms manifest themselves in the **processing** of the real world!
 When has this ever been done before?!

 The group
 <br>